Russell-Waterhouse/blog/content/post/package-managers.md

 long period of time (i.e. years).

-In that kind of software, things like performance, stability, executable size, etc. usually start to matter.
+In that kind of software, things like performance, stability, executable size, etc. Usually start to matter.
 Security matters anytime you have something on the internet, so that goes without saying.

 I think package managers work against all of these.